Vish G

 4

-Freeze or very-chill the mozzarella pieces before you stuff them, form the meat tightly around the cheese, and seal edges well.
+Freeze or chill the mozzarella pieces before you stuff them, form the meat tightly around the cheese and seal edges well.
 Sear briefly to set a crust, then finish in the oven or gently simmer in sauce so the outside cooks through before the cheese fully melts.
 Users repeatedly recommend small frozen cubes and a tight seal to minimise leaks.

-Use low-moisture part-skim mozzarella (cut into small cubes) rather than fresh, high-moisture mozzarella.
+Use low moisture part skim mozzarella (cut into small cubes) rather than fresh high moisture mozzarella.
 It melts nicely but has less free water so it’s less likely to make the meat soggy or leak.
-Fresh mozzarella can be used if you drain and press it well and freeze briefly, but most home cooks prefer low-moisture for reliability.
+Fresh mozzarella can be used if you drain and press it well and freeze briefly but most home cooks prefer low moisture for reliability.
+This is what we recommend using after our taste tests.

-A slightly fattier blend (for example 80–85/15 beef or a mix of beef and pork) keeps meatballs juicy; soak stale bread in milk or water and squeeze it before adding to the mix for classic tenderness.
-Add one egg and a small amount of Parmesan and breadcrumbs for binding, but avoid overmixing, that preserves a tender crumb.
-Several Italian chefs and recipe tests point to the soaked-bread trick as the key for moist meatballs.
+A slightly fattier blend (for example 80-85/15 beef or a mix of beef and pork) keeps meatballs juicy.
+Soak stale bread in milk or water and squeeze it before adding to the mix for classic tenderness.
+Add one egg and a small amount of Parmesan and breadcrumbs for binding but avoid overmixing, that preserves a tender crumb.
+Several Italian chefs we've met and spoken to and recipe tests point to the soaked bread trick as the key for moist meatballs.

-A quick sear in a hot pan creates a crust that helps hold the cheese inside, then finish in the oven or simmer gently in sauce to cook through.
-Baking alone works fine too (and is less hands-on), especially if you first chill the shaped balls; shallow frying gives the crispiest exterior if you want that contrast.
-Users and recipe authors often combine searing followed by baking or simmering for the most consistent result.
+A quick sear in a hot pan creates a crust that helps hold the cheese inside then finish in the oven or simmer gently in sauce to cook through.
+Baking alone works fine too (and is less hands-on), especially if you first chill the shaped balls.
+Shallow frying gives the crispiest exterior if you want that contrast.
+Users and home cooks often combine searing followed by baking or simmering for the most consistent result.

-Yes, freeze the raw, stuffed meatballs on a tray, then transfer to a container; they keep 2–3 months.
+Yes, freeze the raw, stuffed meatballs on a tray then transfer to a container.
+They keep for 2-3 months.
 Cook from frozen by baking or simmering in sauce a little longer than fresh (or defrost in the fridge overnight).
 Many home cooks freeze uncooked meatballs this way and finish them straight from frozen for best texture and cheese retention.

 Choose a sturdy but not overly dense roll that toasts well: hoagie rolls, crusty baguettes, ciabatta or a French roll are top picks because they hold sauce and cheese without falling apart.
-Some cooks like slightly richer brioche-style rolls for a softer, more indulgent sub, but for structure and balance go with hoagie or ciabatta.
-Forum feedback and sandwich recipes favour these options.
+Some cooks like slightly richer brioche style rolls for a softer, more indulgent sub but for structure and balance go with hoagie or ciabatta.
+User feedback favour these options.

 Nutrition Facts